 - Threshold settings define when IQS scores are displayed as green (good) and red (bad) on the dashboard.
 For example, if your internal benchmark for QA is 80%, you can set 80% as the threshold, meaning anything under that will be colored red on the dashboard.

-- Klaus Extension update enabling you to see feedback right inside the browser extension.
+- Klaus Extension update enables you to see feedback right inside the browser extension.

 - User groups for those of you that got tired of selecting the same people over and over again to compare their performance.
 You can now create user groups on the dashboard for that.